micmejia/bible-dump/AMPC/Luke/Luke 21.md

-And as some were saying of the temple that it was decorated with handsome (shapely and magnificent) stones and consecrated offerings [[^a]laid up to be kept], He said,
+And as some were saying of the temple that it was decorated with handsome (shapely and magnificent) stones and consecrated offerings [laid up to be kept], He said,